-FORM 10-Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF TI HE SECURITIES EXCHANGE ACT ( OF For th e quarterly period ended March 31, 20 20 OR TRANSITION REPORT PURSUANT T 1934 O SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT ( OF For the trai nsition period from to C commission File Number: 001-38541 ta Therapeutics ame of registrant as specified in its cha Delaware (State or other jurisdiction of incorporation or organization) 81-0724163 (I.R.S.
-Employer Identification Number) 100 Technology Square Cambridge, Massachusetts (Address of principal executive offices) 02139 (Zip Code) (Reg (857) 242-0170 istrant's telephone number, including area code) Securities r egistered pursuant to Section 12(b) of t he Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 Par Value MGTA The Nasdaq Global Market Indicate by check mark whether the registrant (1) had during the preceding 12 months (or for such shorter grequirements for the past 90 days.
-Yes ⊠ No □ period that the registrant was required to Indicate by check mark whether the registrant has su of Regulation S-T ( $\S$ 232.405 of this chapter) during the files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a land emerging growth company.
-See the definitions of "landary" in Rule 12b-2 of the Exchange Act.
-Larg ge accelerated filer 🗆 Accelerated filer X Non a-accelerated filer $\Box$ Smaller reporting company × Emerging growth company $\boxtimes$ 2037 If an emerging growth company, indicate by check r ith
+, , , , , , , , , , , , , , , , , , , , FORM 10-Q X QUARTERLY REPORT PURSUANT T 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT (ЭF For the ne quarterly period ended March 31, 2021 OR TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT ЭF For the transition period fromto Commission File Number: 001-38541 nta Therapeutics, Iname of registrant as specified in its charter incorporation or organization) Identification No.) 100 Technology Square Cambridge, Massachusetts (Address of principal executive offices) 02139 (Zip Code) (Re (857) 242-0170 gistrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 Par Value MGTA The Nasdaq Global Market Indicate by check mark whether the registrant (1) had during the preceding 12 months (or for such shorter g requirements for the past 90 days.
+Yes ⊠ No □ period that the registrant was required to file such reports), and (2) has been subject to sucl n Indicate by check mark whether the registrant has so of Regulation S-T (§232.405 of this chapter) during the files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a land emerging growth company.
+See the definitions of "lapany" in Rule 12b-2 of the Exchange Act.
+Larg ge accelerated filer \Box Accelerated filer Non -accelerated filer ⊠ Smaller reporting company \boxtimes Emerging growth company X